NaughtyChas/NaughtyChas/README.md

 ### Hi, NaughtyChas here. <img src='https://qpluspicture.oss-cn-beijing.aliyuncs.com/6LjjQA/Hi.gif' alt='Hi' width="24"/>

-Currently an undergraduate sudent at HKU, in Bachelor of Enginnering.
+Currently an undergraduate student at HKU, in the Bachelor of Engineering.

-New to the world of programming, aiming to participate into more interesting projects.
+New to the world of programming, aiming to participate in more interesting projects.

 ---